mattk84/sep2013/projects/01-simple-datastore/README.md

+# Project 1
-## Create a simple key-value data store
+## Create a simple key-value data store.

 All keys and values are strings.
 Store data in one file on disk per key.
 The name of the file should be the key.
 The contents of the file should be the value.

 ### It should support the following operations: